ckenst/testing-guides/test design/oracles.md

 # Test Oracles

 Oracles are interesting (terminology) because the original oracles were from Greece and were mythological.
-In software testing, an oracle is a tool that helps you decide whether the program passed your test. [(Foundations of Software Testing, pg.
-92.)]
+In software testing, an oracle is a tool that helps you decide whether the program passed your test.
 Oracles are heuristic - they're fallible.

 ## A List of Partial Oracles

-[(Foundations of Software Testing, pg.
-95-96.)]

-This list can be used in place of the tables from the Foundations Lectures.
+This list can be used in place of the tables from the AST-BBST Foundations Lectures.

   * **Constraint oracle:** We use the constraint oracle to check for impossible values or impossible relationships.
 For example an American ZIP code must be 5 or 9 digits.
 If you see something that is non-numeric or some other number of digits, it cannot be a ZIP code.
 A program that produces such a thing as ZIP code has a bug.
   * **Regression oracle:** We use the regression oracle to check results of the current test against results of execution of the same test on a previous version of the product.